DerekChun101/curriculum/javascript/computer_science/common_data_structures_algorithms.md

 This section contains a general overview of topics that you will learn in this lesson.

 - What is a data structure?
+Hello
 - What are stacks and queues?
 - What's the best way to implement stacks and queues in JavaScript?
 - Why bother having many different search algorithms?